Apply for funding from the Nova Scotia Forestry Innovation Transition Trust

 The trustees are:

-- Rosalind Penfound - vice president, Organizational Development at Nova Scotia Community College and former deputy minister of several provincial government departments
+- Rosalind Penfound - former vice president, Organizational Development at Nova Scotia Community College and former deputy minister of several provincial government departments

 - Douglas Hall – director of the advisory board of Southwest Properties, director of Stanfield's and former managing director at RBC Capital Markets

 - David Saxton – retired partner from Grant Thornton LLP

 Administrative support will be provided by the Nova Scotia Department of Inclusive Economic Growth.